-In addition to his fundamental responsibilities as a County Commissioner, Mr. Teal also serves as a representative of Douglas County by way of Board appointment, to the following area organizations: Castle Rock Economic Development Council; Denver Regional Council of Governments (DRCOG) Board of Directors, as well as the DRCOG Sub-regional Committee; Denver South Economic Development Partnership Board of Directors; Douglas County Housing Partnership; E-470 Public Highway Authority Board; and the Southern Shooting Partnership.
+In addition to his fundamental responsibilities as a County Commissioner, Mr. Teal also serves as a representative of Douglas County by way of Board appointment, to the following area organizations: Castle Rock Economic Development Council; Denver Regional Council of Governments (DRCOG) Board of Directors and the Finance and Budget Committee, as well as the DRCOG Sub-regional Committee; Denver South Economic Development Partnership Board of Directors; Douglas County Housing Partnership; E-470 Public Highway Authority Board; and the Southern Shooting Partnership.

 Additionally, Commissioner Teal shares in the Board’s responsibility for the County’s presence on the Partnership of Douglas County Governments; Denver South Economic Development Partnership; and the Metro Area County Commissioners.